-However, for the 2011-2013 drought, overall state park visitation has slightly increased (Figure 5.12), although several parks have seen significant decreases in use when compared to 2002-2009 averages.
-Parks experiencing significant decreases in visitation include: Castlewood Canyon, James R Robb Colorado River, Pearl Lake, and North Sterling.
-Figure 5.12 shows a clear decrease in state park visitation during the 2002 drought but relatively little change during the 2011-2013 drought event.
-It is estimated that state park visitation was down about 5% overall in the summer of 2002 which equates to a total loss of about 1 million visitors (Luecke et al., 2003).
+Around the time of the 2011-2013 drought, several state parks experienced significant decreases in visitation, including: Castlewood Canyon, James R Robb Colorado River, Pearl Lake, and North Sterling.
+Figure 5.11 summarizes park visitation from 1998 to 2016, split amongst two graphs based on time periods.
+Figure 5.11 a) shows a clear decrease in state park visitation during the 2002 drought, while Figure 5.11 b) highlights stalling/slight negative change during the 2011-2013 drought event.
+It is estimated that state park visitation was down about 5% overall in the summer of 2002, which equates to a total loss of about 1 million visitors (Luecke et al., 2003).
 However, it should be noted that this loss is most likely not fully attributable to drought.
-For example, it is unclear how to separate potential visitors whose recreational budgets were impacted for various reasons from those who could not recreate because of drought.
+For example, it is unclear how to separate potential visitors whose recreational budgets were impacted for various reasons from those who could not recreate because of drought affecting those recreational activities.
 Other factors such as decreased travel following September 11, 2001 could also have contributed to the 2002 visitor decline.
 Similar statements could be made about much of the drought impact data used throughout all sectors of the vulnerability assessment.
 Careful interpretation of data is required to determine if impacts are actually drought related or just coincidental.
-While it is impossible to completely separate drought-related impacts from other factors, by interviewing knowledgeable people a sufficient degree of accuracy can be achieved.
-In the case of visitor decline to State Parks in 2002, employees confirmed that the visitor decline was mostly drought related but there were other factors involved.
+While it is impossible to completely separate drought-related impacts from other factors, by interviewing knowledgeable people, for example, a sufficient degree of accuracy can be achieved.
+In the case of visitor decline to State Parks in 2002, employees confirmed that the visitor decline was mostly drought related, but there were other factors involved as well.